 I’m so sorry, but I need to spend what time I do have to write my own books.
 But I do recommend forums like AbsoluteWrite, Query Tracker, or crit groups like Critters.Org if you’d like to find people to share your work with.
 Critique partners can be a great help.

 Yes!
-The Falconer has two sequels: The Vanishing Throne and the TBA Book 3.
+The Falconer has two sequels: The Vanishing Throne and The Fallen Kingdom.

-There are no longer any ARCs for The Falconer as the book is now available in bookshops.
+There are no longer any ARCs for The Falconer or either of its sequels as the books are all now available in bookshops.

 I don’t really consider the trilogy to be steampunk.
 My publishers are marketing it as that, but I’d personally say it’s historical fantasy.